ProjectPODER/TowerBuilder_EN/docs/C1/Seccion3.md

 ![CSV Example](csvtable.png "Ejemplo CSV")

-Repeat the same process for each company’s hierarchy you have data from.
+Repeat the same process for each company’s hierarchy you have data for.
 Once the file is complete, you can repeat the same procedure from the previous section to upload it to *assets/data/*.
 The file must be named **owners.csv**.